V1p3rL0rd/ansible_zabbix_monitoring/README.md

 # Ansible zabbix monitoring deplyment
-This simple Ansible playbook automates the process of installing the Zabbix monitoring server.
+This is a very simple Ansible playbook consisting of two files will help you quickly deploy a zabbix monitoring server

-The script is executed in several stages:
+The playbook is executed in several stages:

 1) Install MySQL server
 2) Secure MySQL installation